-A dedicated analysis has highlighted a list of general requirements to be followed in order to mitigate potential interferences between STM32F0 Series internal modules in case of internal failures (freedom from interferences, FFI).
-These precautions are integral part of the STM32F0 Series safety concept and they can play a relevant role when multiple microcontroller modules are declared as "non-safety related" by the end user as per Section 4.1.1.
+A dedicated analysis has highlighted a list of general requirements to be followed in order to mitigate potential interferences between STM32L0 Series internal modules in case of internal failures (freedom from interferences, FFI).
+These precautions are integral part of the STM32L0 Series safety concept and they can play a relevant role when multiple microcontroller modules are declared as "non-safety related" by the end user as per Section 4.1.1.

-The requirement for the end user is to implement the safety mechanism listed in Table 105.
-List of general requirements for FFI (implementation details can be found in Description of hardware and software diagnostics) despite any evaluation about their contribution for the safety metrics computations.
+The requirement for the end user is to implement the safety mechanism listed in Table 116 (implementation details can be found in Description of hardware and software diagnostics) despite any evaluation about their contribution for the safety metrics computations.

-Diagnostic Description FFI_SM_0 Unused peripheral disable FFI_SM_1 Periodical read-back of interference avoidance registers BUS_SM_0 Periodical software test for interconnections NVIC_SM_0 Periodical read-back of configuration registers NVIC_SM_1 Expected and unexpected interrupt check by application software DMA_SM_0 Periodical read-back of configuration registers DMA_SM_2 Information redundancy including sender or receiver identifier on data packet transferred via DMA (1) DMA_SM_4 DMA transactions awareness (1) GPIO_SM_0 Periodical read-back of configuration registers
+Diagnostic Description FFI_SM_0 Unused peripheral disable FFI_SM_1 Periodical read-back of interference avoidance registers BUS_SM_0 Periodical software test for interconnections NVIC_SM_0 Periodical read-back of configuration registers NVIC_SM_1 Expected and unexpected interrupt check by application software DMA_SM_0 Periodical read-back of configuration registers DMA_SM_2 Information redundancy including sender or receiver identifier on data packet transferred via $\mbox{\rm DMA}^{(1)}$ DMA_SM_4 DMA transactions awareness (1) GPIO_SM_0 Periodical read-back of configuration registers